-- 1) Current Duties: be administrative officials of foreign direct investment promotion or an equivalent level of knowledge who will continue working in the same field after the training course. - 2) Experience in the relevant field: have more than 3 years' experience in the field of 1). - 3) Educational Background: be a graduate of university. - 4) Language: have a competent command of spoken and written English which is equal to TOEFL iBT 100 or more.
+- 1) Current Duties: be administrative officials or private enterprise staff of foreign direct investment promotion or an equivalent level of knowledge who will continue working in the same field after the training course. - 2) Experience in the relevant field: have more than 3 years' experience in the field of 1). - 3) Educational Background: be a graduate of university. - 4) Language: have a competent command of spoken and written English which is equal to TOEFL iBT 100 or more.
 (This program includes active participation in discussions, which requires high competence of English ability.
 Please attach an official certificate for English ability such as TOEFL, TOEIC etc, if possible.) - 5) Health: must be in good health, both physically and mentally, to participate in the program in Japan.
-Pregnant applicants are not recommended to apply due to the potential risk of health and life issues of mother and fetus.
+Pregnant applicants are not recommended to apply due to the potential risk of health and life issues of mother and fetus. - 6) Attitude toward participation: Through the application form and inception report submitted, nominees shall be regarded whether they fully understand the program purport and have high motivation for learning or not.